 Bachelor’s degrees are also considered the equivalent to a master’s when the individual has five years of progressive experience to add.
 The experience must be in the specialty or field you are applying for.

-Q. Do I have to possess both an advanced degree and exceptional ability to qualify for an NIW?
+Q. Do I have to possess an advanced degree and exceptional ability to qualify for an NIW?

 Q. I haven’t published any articles in journals in my field.
 Can I still apply for EB-2 NIW?